ActiveCampaign/postmark-wordpress/README.md

 [Can I use the Postmark for WordPress plugin with Divi contact forms?](https://postmarkapp.com/support/article/1128-can-i-use-the-postmark-for-wordpress-plugin-with-divi-contact-forms)

 ## Changelog
+### v1.13.2
+* Fixes error when upgrading by ensuring $postmark is set before trying to load settings.

+### v1.13.1
+* Fixes error from using incorrect filter name and mailparse_rfc822_parse_addresses function.

 ### v1.13.0
 * Adds support for using the wp_mail_from_name filter to specify a from_name when sending.